Worried about someone

 - discriminatory abuse

-If you are concerned about someone's safety, do not ignore it.
+If you are concerned about your safety or the safety of someone else, do not ignore it.

 What happens next?